 Upskilling is a great way to re-energise a career or move in a new direction.
 It’s a way to build on skills you have and apply them in a more lucrative or more exciting area.
 If you’re looking for a change, there are huge opportunities in the Food Science industry both in Ireland and internationally.

 It’s Ireland’s largest indigenous sector

-The Food Science sector is one of the largest and most dynamic industries in Ireland.
+Food science is important for many reasons.
+First of all, the Food Science sector is one of the largest and most dynamic industries in Ireland.
 Food and Beverage products account for nearly 11% of Ireland's exports and now exceed annual exports of €10 billion.
 The industry also accounts for over 8% of Ireland’s GDP.
 Some of the world’s leading multinationals such as Cadbury and Unilever have strategic bases in Ireland, while Irish-owned firms such as Kepak and Kerry Group are among the biggest in the world.

 The industry has experienced a lot of growth in recent years, with exports consistently reporting high single-digit growth in recent years.
 The government expects this trend to continue and has stated its commitment to continue to invest in the industry, as outlined in its Harvest 2020 strategy.
 This growth and continuing investment equate to more jobs coming online.
 The demand for graduates with knowledge of Food Science has never been higher.